miyamok/reentrancy/README.md

 # Reentrancy vulnerability of smart contracts

-The objective of this project is two folds.
-The one is to demonstrate the reentrancy vulnerability of smart contracts, and the second is to systematically detect a potential vulnerability of a solidity code through formal verification.
+The topic of this project is the reentrancy vulnerability of Solidity smart contracts.
+We demonstrate how to exploit a vulnerable smart contract, and we apply formal verification to detect the vulnerability.
+We also practice secure programming, and apply formal verification to ensure the safety of a fixed smart contract.

-The solidity compiler solc has already equipped rich formal verification features due to model checkers and SMT solvers, but in order to carry out it for the reentrancy issue, a programmer has to be aware of such potential problems and explicitly put assertions in a source code, that surely requires skills for secure programming.
-For this project, we don't suppose that programmers have such skills, and I am going to offer a prototypical solution for them, so that they get a warning of a presence of potential reentrancy vulnerability in their code without any prerequisite secure programming knowledge.
+The solidity compiler solc equips rich formal verification features.
+In order to carry it out for the reentrancy vulnerability, a programmer has to be aware of potential problems due to reentrancy and has to explicitly put assertions in a source code, that surely requires secure programming skills.
+For this project, we don't suppose that programmers have such skills, and we are going to offer a prototypical solution for them, so that they get a warning of a presence of potential reentrancy vulnerability in their code without any prerequisite secure programming knowledge.
+No warning means that there is no vulnerability and the smart contract is secure against the reentrancy vulnerability.

 The rest of this document is organized as follows.
 We first review what the reentrancy problem is.
 There, we are going to see a running example of a vulnerable contract and an attacker contract, and a couple of security tips to prevent the problem.
-Then we apply a formal verification technique due to an SMT solver Z3 to find that our contract is indeed vulnerable and also that a secure programming workaround manages the security vulnerability.
-We also go through a minimal background of formal verification.
+Then we apply a formal verification technique due to an SMT solver Z3 by Microsoft to find that our contract is indeed vulnerable and also that a secure programming workaround gets rid of the security vulnerability.

-The full source codes for this project is published on github.
+The source codes for this project are available on github.

 # Reentrancy

 The reentrancy is a cause of security problem which leads to a massive financial loss.
 As the name suggests, it exploits a function whose execution leads to another execution of itself.
-Let's take a look at a running example of a vulnerable solidity code.
+We take a look at a running example of a vulnerable Solidity smart contract and an attacker contract which exploits it.
+We go through secure programming tips to get rid of the vulnerability.

-## Vulnerable smart contract: Coin jar
+## Vulnerable smart contract: Jar

-The following code is a simple smart contract implementing a coin jar.
+The following Solidity code implements a coin jar.
 The expected use case is that anybody can make a deposit, and anytime in the future, the depositor can withdraw money.
 ```
 // SPDX-License-Identifier: CC-BY-4.0